StuartRiffle/ragtag-tiger/README.md

 # Local inference

 By default, **RAG/TAG Tiger** performs all inference locally, on your machine.
-Queries **should** run on GPU if your Python environment is configured for CUDA (which can be non-trivial).
+Queries **should** run on GPU if your Python environment is configured for CUDA (which can be... non-trivial).

 ### [HuggingFace](https://huggingface.co/models)
 This is the default provider, so `--llm-provider huggingface` isn't strictly required.
 Use `--llm-model` to select specific models by name.
 They will be downloaded and cached for re-use.
 For example: